Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/doc/readme_developer.txt

    This class sets and removes JavaCC Nature to projects.
    The nature is used by the Workbench to identify the builder.
-   Nature.configure() adds a new Command with Compiler.
+   Nature.configure() adds a new Command with Builder.

-2) Compiler
+2) Builder
    point="org.eclipse.core.resources.builders"
-   class="sf.eclipse.javacc.base.Compiler"
+   class="sf.eclipse.javacc.base.Builder"

-   Compiler extends IncrementalProjectCompiler
+   Builder extends IncrementalProjectBuilder
    and is called by the Workbench to compile javaCC files.

    Note that it is also used to compile files via static methods.
    (On Actions triggered from contextual menu on a Resource)

-   Compiler uses also in this package :
+   Builder uses also in this package :
    -Dirlist to retrieve JavaCC generated files.
    -JarLauncher to launch JavaCC via Runtime.exec()